jedisct1/webassembly-benchmarks/2021-Q1/writeup/2021-02-22-webassembly-runtimes-benchmarks.markdown

-Benchmark of WebAssembly runtimes - The 2021 Q1 edition
+# Benchmark of WebAssembly runtimes - 2021 Q1 edition

 Libsodium has been fully supporting WebAssembly as a target for quite a long time.
 This includes its built-in benchmark suite, that can run both in web browsers and in a variety of standalone WebAssembly runtimes.